frantisekstanko/my-home/README.md

 - as this script is already tracked with `git`,  you can commit any fixes or changes and in a future reinstall, already start with those (or open a pull request and share with us!)

+- when you are on a deployed system and decide to add/install something, you do it once and for all; simply by adding it to the script itself

 How cool is that?